google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 #### Call endOfStream()

-After all `ArrayBuffers` are appended, and no further media data is expect, call `MediaSource.endOfStream()`.
+After all `ArrayBuffers` are appended, and no further media data is expected, call `MediaSource.endOfStream()`.
 This will change `MediaSource.readyState` to `ended` and fire the `sourceended` event.

-You also need to disconnect the blob URL from the `MediaSource` object.
-This allows the browser to reclaim the resources alocated to the `MediaSource` instance, assuming there are no references to it elsewhere.
+You also need to release the blob URL from the `MediaSource` object.
+This allows the browser to reclaim the resources allocated to the `MediaSource` instance, assuming there are no references to it elsewhere.
 Do this by calling `revokeObjectURL()` on the source itself.

 <pre class="prettyprint">
 function sourceOpen(e) {
   var mime = 'video/webm; codecs="opus, vp9"';
-  var mediaSource = this;
+  var mediaSource = e.target;
   var sourceBuffer = mediaSource.addSourceBuffer(mime);
   var videoUrl = 'droid.webm';
   fetch(videoUrl)